There are a few types of reports you can use:

 These reports allow you to put together built-in reports, multiple standard reports and other information into one big report.
 For example, this is great for checking the status of Bluecards.

-Like ‘Standard Reports’, you can then export the report to CSV or PDF, and even send it via a web link.
+Like ‘Standard Reports’, you can then export the report to PDF, although as per this article comprehensive reports can not be exported to CSV or Excel formats, and even send it via a web link.
 You can also choose the sharing permissions for the report so only the people you want can have access.
 Learn more about creating Comprehensive Reports here.

 These reports have been created so that you can quickly generate reports for different areas in your account.
 There are existing reports on people, groups, services, check-in and financials.
 You can access these reports by changing the reports view to the relevant category.